mstksg/inCode/copy/entries/five-point-haskell-2.md

 > properties aren't based on any conditional ad-hoc aspect of types, but are
 > truly unconditional, predestined by universal quantification.
 >
-> Surrender to your control to parametric polymorphism in all things.
-Embrace
+> Surrender your control to parametric polymorphism in all things.
+Embrace the
-> the free-dom of "Free Theorems" from one of Haskell's greatest unexpected
+> "free"-dom of "Free Theorems" from one of Haskell's greatest unexpected
 > strengths: the type parameter.

 Choice is a Prison